continuationlabs/insync/README.md

   called with a  boolean argument once it has completed.
 * `callback(result)` - A callback which is called after all the `iterator` functions have finished.
-Result will be either `true` or `false` depending on the values of the async tests.
+Result will be either `true` or `false` depending on the values of the asynchronous tests.

 __Example__